2022 FIFA World Cup Group G: Switzerland vs Cameroon

-The two teams had never met before.
+The teams had never met before.

-After a goalless first half, Breel Embolo scored three minutes into the second half with a finish from six yards out after a cross from Xherdan Shaqiri on the right.
+After a goalless first half, Breel Embolo scored the only goal of the match three minutes into the second period, finishing from six yards out after a cross from Xherdan Shaqiri on the right.
 Embolo did not celebrate the goal in respect to being born in Cameroon; he moved to Switzerland when he was six years old.

 Brazil vs Serbia

-The teams had met once in the World Cup, in Brazil's 2–0 group stage victory in 2018.
-With Serbia playing as Yugoslavia, the two teams had met 18 times, including four times at the FIFA World Cup group stages, in 1930, 1950, 1954 and 1974, with one victory for each and two draws.
+The teams had met twice before including once in the World Cup, in Brazil's 2–0 group stage victory in 2018.
+With Serbia playing as Yugoslavia, the sides had met 18 times, including four encounters in FIFA World Cup group stages: in 1930, 1950, 1954 and 1974, with one victory for each and two draws.

 After a goalless first half, Richarlison opened the scoring for Brazil in the 62nd minute, when he followed up to finish after Serbian goalkeeper Vanja Milinković-Savić saved Vinícius Júnior's low shot from the left, with Neymar initially creating the chance.
-Richarlison made it 2–0 eleven minutes later when he controlled the ball from Vinícius Júnior before finishing to the left of the net with an over the shoulder acrobatic right-foot kick.
+Richarlison then made it 2–0 eleven minutes later when he controlled the ball from Vinícius Júnior before finishing to the left of the net with an over-the-shoulder acrobatic right-footed kick.
 Casemiro hit the woodwork and Fred also had a shot saved with Brazil running out comfortable 2–0 winners.

 Cameroon vs Serbia

-The two teams had faced each other once in a 2010 friendly game, in which Serbia won 4–3.
+The teams had faced each other once, a 2010 friendly won 4–3 by Serbia.

-Jean-Charles Castelletto put Cameroon into the lead in the 29th minute, when he finished from close range after a corner.
-In first-half stoppage time Strahinja Pavlović made it 1–1 with a header before Sergej Milinković-Savić put Serbia ahead before half-time with a low finish to the corner.
+Jean-Charles Castelletto put Cameroon into the lead in the 29th minute, when he finished from close range off of a corner.
+In first-half stoppage time, Strahinja Pavlović equalized with a header, before Sergej Milinković-Savić brought Serbia ahead just two minutes later with a low finish into the corner of the net.
 Eight minutes into the second half, Aleksandar Mitrović put Serbia 3–1 up with a low finish after a passing move.
-Vincent Aboubakar scooped the ball over Vanja Milinković-Savić to score Cameroon's second goal in the 63rd minute, and Eric Maxim Choupo-Moting equalized three minutes later with a low shot after a pass from the right by Aboubakar.
+Vincent Aboubakar scooped the ball over goalkeeper Vanja Milinković-Savić to score Cameroon's second goal in the 63rd minute, awarded by the VAR after initially being deemed offside, before Eric Maxim Choupo-Moting completed the comeback three minutes later with a low shot after a pass from the right by Aboubakar.
 The match finished in an entertaining 3–3 draw.

+This was Cameroon's first point in a World Cup match since 2002, ending an eight-game losing streak.